browserengineering/book/book/accessibility.md

 ::: {.further}
-On high-resolution screens, CSS pixels are scaled by both zoom and a [`devicePixelRatio`][dpr] factor.[^js-dpr] This factor scales device pixels so that there are approximately 96 pixels per inch, which a lot of old-school desktop displays had.
+On high-resolution screens, CSS pixels are scaled by both zoom and a [`devicePixelRatio`][dpr] factor.[^js-dpr] This factor scales device pixels so that there are approximately 96 [pixels per inch][ppi] (which a lot of old-school desktop displays had).
 For example, the original iPhone had 163 pixels per inch; the browser on that device used a `devicePixelRatio` of 2, so that 96 CSS pixels corresponds to 192 device pixels or about 1.17 inches.[^non-pixel-dpr] This scaling is